COVID-19 Information & FAQs

 New to AFM?
 Fill out these forms before your Virtual Visit:

-AFM is working with community partners to provide COVID-19, both viral and antibody, testing to the Northern Colorado community.
-If you have questions about testing, call (970) 495-6234 to schedule a virtual visit with an AFM provider.
+AFM is working with community partners to provide both viral and antibody COVID-19 testing to the Northern Colorado community.

 To adhere to social distancing guidelines, all classes and group meetings scheduled at Associates in Family Medicine are canceled until further notice.
 Check out our virtual classes.

 Frequently Asked Questions